nathanhoward25/Latin-101/reading1.md

 8. Fully identify the form of apposita est. - Apposita est is the third-person singular perfect passive participle of appōnō. ✅

-9. What is the antecedent of eam? - The antecedent of eam is Laomedonta. ❌ **The antecedent of eam is Hercules.**
+9. What is the antecedent of eam? - The antecedent of eam is Laomedonta. ❌ **The antecedent of eam is Hercules.** Hesione ✅

 Translation